 Your products are your kids and you work together to keep your company from going into bankruptcy.

-Love fuels much of our daily life together, and it keeps us fighting to see the light at the tunnel.
-Through Jeff’s love and support, I’m able to do the following:
+Love fuels much of our daily life together, and it keeps us fighting to see the light at the end of the tunnel.
+Through Jeff’s love and support, I’m able to do things I didn’t think were possible in a marriage.

-Make the most out of the time we have with our little ones
+Make the most out of the time with the kids

 Days off are days we spend off the grid.
 We travel together with our family — pups included.

 Although I’m intrinsically motivated, there are times I need to hear someone else’s advice.
-Jeff has taught me a lot about being more organized with my thoughts and creating processes to execute day-to-day tasks.
+My husband has taught me a lot about being more organized with my thoughts and creating processes to execute day-to-day tasks at home.

 Knowing that he loves and supports me through everything has given me the capability to open up my heart without the fear of getting hurt.
-Shutting down has always been one of my defense mechanisms.
-I don’t feel that way with him.
+Shutting down has always been one of my defense mechanisms and I don’t feel the need to do this with my husband.

 Appreciate the simple things